igor-couto/design-patterns-csharp/README.md

 - A flexible alternative to subclassing for extending functionality should be provided.

 The Decorator pattern is particularly useful for adhering to the Open/Closed Principle, one of the SOLID principles, which states that software entities should be open for extension but closed for modification.

+## Singleton
+_gof_, _creational_

+The singleton pattern restricts the instantiation of a class to a singular instance.
+It is useful when exactly one object is needed to coordinate actions across a system.
+Singletons are often preferred to global variables because they do not pollute the global namespace (or their containing namespace).
+Additionally, they permit lazy allocation and initialization, whereas global variables in many languages will always consume resources

+The singleton pattern allows objects to:
+- Ensure they only have one instance
+- Provide easy access to that instance
+- Control their instantiation (for example, hiding the constructors of a class)